Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 In the TTFB test, the Flexible and Autonomous test sites are pinged every 60 seconds once from 22 North American regions, and the average TTFB score is calculated.

-Based on 12 months data between March 1, 2024, to March 1, 2025, the Flexible site got an average TTFB of 413ms with 99.99% uptime (1 hour and 2 minutes of downtime).
+Based on 12 months of data from March 1, 2024, to March 1, 2025, the Flexible site had an average TTFB of 413 ms with 99.99% uptime, experiencing 1 hour and 2 minutes of downtime.
 At the same time, the Autonomous site got an average TTFB of 358ms with 100% uptime.

-It is evident that Autonomous offers better speed and uptime scores than Cloudways flexible plans.
+The answer: Autonomous offers better speed and uptime scores than Cloudways flexible plans.

 In the global TTFB test, Flexible and Autonomous sites are pinged from 40 international locations to calculate the overall global TTFB.

-Our data shows that Autonomous overtakes Flexible with an average global TTFB of 166 ms, while the Flexible site got an average global TTFB of 445 ms. The huge difference in global TTFB is due to the presence of Cloudflare Enterprise CDN with Autonomous plans.
-It keeps your entire site files across its 300+ CDN locations and delivers the content faster to users.
+The data shows that Autonomous overtakes Flexible with an average global TTFB of 166 ms, while the Flexible site got an average global TTFB of 445 ms. The huge difference in global TTFB is due to the presence of Cloudflare Enterprise CDN with Autonomous plans.
+It keeps your entire site’s files across its 300+ CDN locations and delivers the content faster to users.
 In case of flexible, there is no CDN involved, so its TTFB scores are moderate to global visitors.

 Global TTFBFlexibleAutonomous